-The making of a successful chief strategy officer has been added to Bookmarks.
+The making of a successful chief strategy officer has been saved

 The making of a successful chief strategy officer